Decriminalization of homosexuality: Resistance to decriminalization

 Africa is the only continent where decriminalization of homosexuality has not been widespread since the mid-twentieth century.
 In Africa, one of the primary narratives cited in favor of the criminalization of homosexuality is "defending ordre public, morality, culture, religion, and children from the assumed imperial gay agenda" associated with the Global North; homosexuality is seen as an "un-African" foreign import.
 Such claims ignore the fact that many indigenous African cultures tolerated homosexuality, and historically the criminalization of homosexuality derives from British colonialism.
 In the Middle East, homosexuality has been seen as a tool of Western domination for the same reason.

-The Obama administration's policy of supporting the decriminalization of homosexuality forced African politicians to take a public stance against LGBT rights in order to retain their domestic support.
+The Obama administration's policy of supporting the decriminalization of homosexuality forced African politicians to take a public stance against LGBTQ rights in order to retain their domestic support.
 The application of international pressure to decriminalize homosexuality has had mixed results in Africa.
 While it led to liberalization in some countries, it also prompted public opinion to be skeptical of these demands and encouraging countries to pass even more restrictive laws in resistance to what is seen as neocolonial pressure.
-It has therefore been argued by some scholars such as Joseph Massad that the international LGBT movement does more harm than good in Africa or the Middle East, while some African LGBT organizations have urged Western countries not to leverage donor aid on LGBT rights issues.
+It has therefore been argued by some scholars such as Joseph Massad that the international LGBTQ movement does more harm than good in Africa or the Middle East, while some African LGBTQ organizations have urged Western countries not to leverage donor aid on LGBTQ rights issues.
 In 2015, African academics launched a petition calling for the decriminalization of homosexuality and criticizing several common arguments against this move.
 Politicians may also use homosexuality to distract from other issues.